luisfff/vehicles/README.md

-# README #

-Vehicles API
+# Vehicles API #
 This API allows you to create, read, update, and delete vehicles using the UnitOfWork pattern and Entity Framework Core (EF) migrations.

 ## Getting Started
-Clone the repository to your local machine.

-Build the solution to restore the NuGet packages.

-Run the command "dotnet ef database update" terminal to create the database and apply the migrations.
+Clone the repository: git clone https://github.com/luisfff/vehicles Restore dependencies: dotnet restore
+Create database and apply migrations: dotnet ef database update Run the project: dotnet run
+Access the API at http://localhost:5131

 ## Endpoints